rydgaze/prisoners_dillema/README.md

     node ./dist/gameorchestrator.js
 ```
 # Adding new strategies
-Simple to add by implementing "Strategy" interface defined in Strategy.ts.
+Simple to add by implementing "Strategy" interface defined in Strategy.ts
-The strategies are stored in ./Strategies folder
+The strategies are stored in ./Strategies folder.
-Easier to copy something like TitForTat.ts to create an new one.
+It is probably easier to copy something like TitForTat.ts to create an new one.

 Once the new strategy is created and stored in ./Strategies folder, add it to the "strategies" key in ./config/default.json